-You don’t want that to happen.
-Be careful and keep an eye on the temperature of the oil so that you can adjust things as necessary.
+You don’t want that to happen, so be careful and keep an eye on the temperature of the oil so that you can adjust things as necessary.

 Go out and purchase a good candy thermometer that will allow you to monitor the oil temperature constantly.
 Remember that you will have to adjust the temperature during the frying process to keep everything in the right range.

 It’s also wise to use a pot that can hold at least two quarts of oil.
-Using a pot that is too small might cause your donuts to turn out wrong since oil is constantly being displaced by the donuts.
+Using one that’s too small might cause your donuts to turn out wrong since oil is constantly being displaced by the donuts.

-If you keep all of this advice in mind, then it’ll be easy to enjoy delicious homemade donuts.
+If you keep all of these tips in mind, it’ll be easy to enjoy delicious homemade donuts.
 Share them with friends and family members once they’re done.